awsdocs/amazon-s3-userguide/doc_source/S3OutpostsDeleteObject.md

 # Deleting objects in Amazon S3 on Outposts buckets<a name="S3OutpostsDeleteObject"></a>

 Objects are the fundamental entities stored in S3 on Outposts\.
 Every object is contained in a bucket\.
 You must use access points to access any object in an Outpost bucket\.
-When you specify the bucket for object operations, you use the access point Amazon Resource Name \(ARN\), which includes the AWS Region code for the Region the Outpost is homed to, AWS account ID, Outpost ID, and access point name\.
+When you specify the bucket for object operations, you use the access point Amazon Resource Name \(ARN\), which includes the AWS Region code for the Region that the Outpost is homed to, the AWS account ID, the Outpost ID, and the access point name\.
 The following example shows the ARN format for S3 on Outposts access points in object operations:

 ```
 arn:aws:s3-outposts:region:account-id:outpost/outpost-id/accesspoint/accesspoint-name
 ```

 With S3 on Outposts, object data is always stored on the Outpost\.
-When AWS installs an Outpost rack, your data stays local to your Outpost to meet data residency requirements\.
+When AWS installs an Outpost rack, your data stays local to your Outpost to meet data\-residency requirements\.
 Your objects never leave your Outpost and are not in an AWS Region\.
 Because the AWS Management Console is hosted in\-Region, you can't use the console to upload or manage objects in your Outpost\.
 However, you can use the REST API, AWS CLI, and AWS SDKs to upload and manage your objects through your access points\.

 The following examples show you how to a single object or multiple objects in an S3 on Outposts bucket using the AWS Command Line Interface \(AWS CLI\) and AWS SDK for Java\.